cybertec-postgresql/pgwatch2/docs/heroku.rst

 1. Open a terminal and log in via the Heroku CLI.
 You must be logged in the Heroku CLI on the terminal used to execute the Terraform commands
 2. Go to the Terraform folder `heroku_terraform` under the pgwatch root directory
 3. Fill in the **vars.template.tf_** variables file and rename it to **vars.tf** (mv vars.template.tf_ vars.tf).
 To create the apps in a Private Space set the variables ending with "_ps" and the "heroku_private_space" variable, otherwise leave this latter empty and set the variables ending with "_cr" to create your apps in the Common Runtime.
-According to the :ref:`Sizing recommendations <sizing_recommendations>` a minimal dyno size for the Collector should be standard-2x / private-s / shield-s
+According to the :ref:`Sizing recommendations <sizing_recommendations>` a minimal dyno size for the Collector should be standard-2x / private-s
 4. Execute **terraform init** and then **terraform apply** and type "yes" when prompted `"Do you want to perform these actions?"` to proceed with the apps creation - the whole process will take dozens of minutes to complete
 5. When Terraform execution ends without errors, it is possible to login to Grafana and see the metrics being collected